AlekEagle/cumulonimbus-docs/src/api/index.md

 In addition to the default ratelimit, there is also a burst ratelimit.
 The burst ratelimit is `3` request(s) per `1` second(s).
 If you exceed the burst ratelimit, you will also receive a [`RateLimited`](/reference/errors#ratelimited) error.

-Staff endpoints generally do not have a ratelimit.
+Staff endpoints generally do not have a ratelimit that differs from the default.

 ### Rate Limit Headers